" A study showed that daily application of cacay oil within a four week period reduced the appearance of wrinkles by 45%."

 Cacay oil is becoming increasingly popular among face oil devotees.
 Compared to rosehip oil with its pungent aroma, cacay oil has a very subtle, hardly noticeable aroma.
 This quick absorbing oil is very nourishing yet very light on the skin.
-You can gently massage few drops of undiluted cacay oil straight into your skin without leaving a layer of oil on the skin's surface.
+Cacay oil is suitable for all skin types.
 What are the skin benefits of cacay oil?

 Cacay Oil Helps Slow Down Skin Ageing

 Cacay oil is the richest source of linoleic acid, widely known as omega 6 essential fatty acid.
 Contradictory to the popular belief that the excess consumption of omega 6 fatty acid triggers inflammation in the body; a recent study by University of Eastern Finland found that omega 6 fatty acid helps reduce the risk for heart disease and type 2 diabetes, the two diseases that have been closely associated with chronic inflammation.
 Involving 1,287 participants age 42 to 60, this study suggests that eating foods rich in linoleic acid will reduce inflammation in the body.

 Inflammation is one of the major factors in skin ageing.
 It causes premature skin damage which triggers the formation of wrinkles, lines and pigmentation spots.
 How cacay oil reduces the appearance of wrinkles and pigmentation spots?

 Formulated with 16 active ingredients to comfort, nourish and rejuvenate dry skin learn more >>>

 A clinical study in Germany showed that daily application of cacay oil within a 4 week period reduced the appearance of wrinkles by 45%.
 This study found that cacay oil boosts the skin's hydration and elasticity while also visibly smooths out and firms up the appearance of the skin.